 Contingency stocks of hygiene kits and chlorine will be held in Cox’s Bazar as per the AWD and Cyclone preparedness plans.

-In the event of an AWD outbreak the hygiene component will be intensified by all partners in line with the WASH .
+In the event of an AWD outbreak the hygiene component will be intensified by all partners in line with the WASH AWD Preparedness and Response plan.

 Chlorination using HH water treatment or other measures such as bucket chlorination will be implemented in localities where there have been high reports of AWD or other early warning signs for disease outbreak.
 The WASH partners need to have some contingency capacity to quickly and efficiently scale-up water treatment if an outbreak occurs